Wild Animals & Birds

 Many species are very prone to idiosyncratic drug reactions, with modern conventional drug therapy.
 Happily, they respond well to homeopathic input (which does not carry this risk) without these adverse effects.
 This makes the treatment of sick wild animals very rewarding to the veterinary homeopath.

-The use of homeopathy, acupuncture and other alternative therapies does not rule out the need for a proper examination and assessment of each patient, necessary diagnostic tests, appropriate measures to repair injury and a study of natural lifestyle and diet (special for each species or type), in order to be able to speed recovery.
+The use of homeopathy, acupuncture and other alternative therapies does not rule out the need for a proper examination and assessment of each patient, necessary diagnostic tests, appropriate measures to repair injury and a study of natural lifestyle and diet (specially tailored for each species or type), in order to be able to speed recovery.
 We have enjoyed a good measure of success through this methodology, seeing, as in other species, recoveries from diseases usually associated with a poor prognosis in conventional terms and wisdom.

 See also: